— Thomas A. Edison

-A hard worker who kept creating opportunities, inventor Thomas Alva Edison (1847-1931) was born in Milan, Ohio.
-Nearly deaf, the remarkable Edison could not hear in his left ear and had about 10% hearing in his right.
+A hard worker who kept creating opportunities, inventor Thomas Alva Edison (1847–1931) was born in Milan, Ohio.
+Nearly deaf, Edison could not hear in his left ear and had about 10% hearing in his right.

 That got his attention.

-Edison recited Mary Had A Little Lamb and his voice was almost perfectly reproduced.
+Edison recited Mary Had a Little Lamb, and his voice was almost perfectly reproduced.

 Just one of his 1,093 patents.
 Not bad for a man with only three months of formal schooling...